mattkaar/aia-web/docs/syllabus.md

 CyberLEAP course will be used to organize and provide access to these assignments.
 The system automatically tracks student progress.
-Students must complete the required homework by the following **Monday at 12:00pm**.
+Students must complete the required homework by the following **Monday at 12:00pm ET**.
 This gives the TA time to grade homework prior to the start of class each week.

 ## Group Projects

-The goal of the project is to provide a meaningful <ins>learning experience</ins> (new hands-on lab) for future AIA students.
+The goal of the project is to provide a meaningful _learning experience_ (new hands-on lab) for future AIA students.
 By **week 2** of the course, students must select teammates with whom they will co-develop a group project.
 These **4 person** teams will research, integrate, and document a cybersecurity technology instructional lab.